 Busi loves to sing, she loves to talk and she just has a great love for people in general.
 She’s currently a part-time apprentice, but is looking forward to being in full-time ministry because of the training and learning opportunities it presents and because she’ll be able to use her love for people and life in service to further God’s Kingdom.
 Busi is eager to be a part of what God is doing with students at the university of Johannesburg.

-Esté started a part-time apprenticeship at Hope Church in 2016, with her main focus being on the student work at Wits.
+Esté started her part-time apprenticeship at Hope Church in 2016, with her main focus being on the student work at Wits.
 She also teaches music part-time and studies classical vocals.
 She studied English and Philosophy at Wits, and besides her love for Bible teaching and music, she also loves thinking and writing.
 She hopes to continue full-time in ministry and looks forward to knowing God better and seeing His plans for her life unfold.

 Marvin is currently studying social work through UNISA, and is also doing a diploma in theology at Johannesburg Bible College via Mukhanyo Theological College.
 He was born in a Christian family and grew up loving Sunday school and being part of the church.
 In 2008, however, he started realising that no one is saved by being born into a Christian family.
 As he read the Bible he was slowly being convicted and then he got converted.
-Since then it has always been his desire to study the Bible, believe its truths and then share it with others.
+Since then it has always been his desire to study the Bible, believe its truths and share them with others.

 Molebogeng is from a small town called Mahikeng.
 She is currently completing her general accounting degree with Unisa and is a new apprentice at Hope church.
 Molebogeng grew up going to church, but only grasped that salvation is by grace alone, and that no good work of her own could save her, during her first year of varsity.
 In her spare time she enjoys cooking, baking and catching up with friends.